 Let’s face it, “when you know, you know” falls a little flat as love advice.
-So how can we tell if the connection is real?
-Start with these five areas.
+So how can we tell if the romantic connection is real?
+Start with these five areas as you assess relationship compatibility.

 In the beginning stages of a new relationship, determining how connected you are to one another can be tricky.
 Maybe you’re questioning if you’re really connected to your partner, or if he or she is as invested as you are in the relationship.
 Maybe you’ve hit it off physically, but you’re wondering if there’s more between you.
-Is there a way to tell if your connection is real?
+How can you tell if your connection is real?

 The questions to examine: